-(1) Examination boards are formed for purpose of organizing examinations, ensuring compliance with these regulations, and handling other tasks stipulated by these examination regulations and by the degree program and examination regulations for individual degree programs.
+(1) Examination boards are formed for purpose of organizing examinations, ensuring compliance with these regulations, and handling other tasks stipulated by these examination regulations and by the Degree Program and Examination Regulations for individual degree programs.
 An examination board comprises four university instructors, one academic staff member, one non-academic staff member, and one student.
 If appropriate, one examination board can be formed for multiple degree programs.

-In addition to the tasks assigned to it in these regulations and the degree program and examination regulations for individual degree programs, the examination board decides on the following matters in particular:
+In addition to the tasks assigned to it in these regulations and the Degree Program and Examination Regulations for individual degree programs, the examination board decides on the following matters in particular:

-- Setting and announcing course and exam deadlines, in accordance with examination laws and regulations - Handling objections to decisions made during examination proceedings - Examining the reasons for exam withdrawal or for exceeding set processing times - Handling instances of cheating, especially cases of plagiarism, in compliance with examination laws and regulations - Handling requests for compensation for disadvantages or special needs recognition in compliance with examination laws and regulations - Appointing examiners and assessors - Issuing official exam communications - (2) Examination board members are elected by the Senate of Europa-Universität Flensburg.
+- Setting and announcing course and exam deadlines, in accordance with examination laws and regulations - Handling objections to decisions made during examination proceedings - Examining the reasons for exam withdrawal or for exceeding set processing times - Handling instances of cheating, especially cases of plagiarism, in compliance with examination laws and regulations - Handling requests for compensation for disadvantages or special needs recognition in compliance with examination laws and regulations - · Appointing examiners and assessors - Issuing official exam communications - (2) Examination board members are elected by the Senate of Europa-Universität Flensburg.
 The term of office shall be one year for the student, and two years for all other members.
 Members can be re-elected.
 If a member leaves prematurely, a successor shall be elected for the remaining term.
-The committee chair and deputy chair must be university lecturers. - (3) Examination boards decide through a simple majority votes.
+The chair and deputy chair of the board must be university lecturers. - (3) Examination boards decide through a simple majority votes.
 In the case of a tie, the motion is rejected.
 Abstentions and invalid votes shall be considered as uncast votes.
 An examination board can only decide if at least half of all voting members are present, the chair is confirmed, the meeting has been duly convened with one week's notice, and the agenda has been announced.
-In urgent cases, decisions may be made through a circular resolution. - (4) An examination board may provisionally delegate specific tasks to the committee chair, deputy chair, or the office.
-It is permissible to delegate all application-based decisions concerning maternity leave, parental leave, compensation for disadvantages, deadline extensions, last-minute appointment of substitute examiners due to illness or other hindrance, appeals procedures, and all urgent decisions for which waiting until the next regular committee meeting would unreasonably disadvantage the examinee.
-The committee chair must report to committee members on any urgent decisions made. - (5) Examination boards ensure compliance with the general examination regulations and the degree program and examination regulations for individual degree programs.
-They regularly update the Senate on examination matters and any developments in this area. - (6) In conjunction with the faculties, examination boards ensure that courses and exams can be duly completed within the stipulated periods, as stated in the degree program and examination regulations and subject-specific appendices for each degree program.
-They set the necessary time limits.
-To that end, examinees shall be informed in good time about the number, format, and scheduled dates of the exams to be taken, including the retake exam dates for each examination.
+In urgent cases, decisions may be made through a circular resolution. - (4) An examination board may provisionally delegate specific tasks to its chair, deputy chair, or the administrative office.
+It is permissible to delegate all application-based decisions concerning maternity leave, parental leave, compensation for disadvantages, deadline extensions, last-minute appointment of substitute examiners due to illness or other hindrance, appeals procedures, and all urgent decisions for which waiting until the next regular board meeting would unreasonably disadvantage the examinee.
+The chair of the board must report to board members on any urgent decisions made. - (5) Examination boards ensure compliance with the general examination regulations and the Degree Program and Examination Regulations for individual degree programs.
+They regularly update the Senate on examination matters and any developments in this area. - (6) Together with the faculties, examination boards ensure that courses and exams can be duly completed within the periods set forth in the individual Degree Program and Examination Regulations and subject-specific examination regulations.
+They set the necessary deadlines.
+To that end, examinees must be informed in good time about the number, format, and scheduled dates of the exams to be taken, including the retake dates for each exam.